Solving the Static Initialization Order Fiasco (SIOF) with Meyer's Singleton

 public:

-static A instance; // Safe: initialized on first use
+static Logger instance; // magic static: initialized on first call

 return instance;